 Getting to San Juan, Puerto Rico

-San Juan (airport code SJU) is served in North America by major carriers – United, Jet Blue, American, Southwest, Delta, Hawaiian – as well as several low-cost and regional carriers.
+San Juan (airport code SJU) is served in North America by major carriers – United, Jet Blue, American, Southwest, Delta, and Hawaiian – as well as several low-cost and regional carriers.

 Pin to your favorite Pinterest boards and start planning your trip to San Juan, Puerto Rico